-Traditional Arts Centre (Singapore) Ltd is supported by the National Arts Council under the Major Company Scheme for the period from 1 April 2020 – 31 Mar 2023.
+Traditional Arts Centre (Singapore) Ltd is supported by the National Arts Council under the Major Company Scheme for the period from 1 April 2023 to 31 March 2026.

-2008 Winner of Cultural Medallion, Director of Traditional Arts Centre (Singapore).
 Cai Bi Xia received professional training in Fujian Nanjing Arts School under Beijing opera Master Liu Zao Yu at her young age.
 With the set of excellent results, she was admitted into Shantou Opera Institute thereby starting her arduous journey as a professional artiste, training in vocal, martial arts and all forms of performing skills.
 Since 1997, Cai Bi Xia has been actively involved in directing and coaching students in many schools of Singapore.
 She has a strong mission to promote traditional culture by perpetuating roles in the classical masterpieces and involving in active research.
 She has published two books about Chinese opera on 2003 and 2008 respectively.
-Cai Bi Xia also represents Singapore to speak at several overseas conferences as well as taken Chinese Opera to 16 countries in all continents, performing at International art festivals around the world.
-Currently, she has been attending directing course by the National Academy of Chinese Theatre Arts of Beijing for her further enrichment studies.
+Cai Bi Xia also represents Singapore to speak at several overseas conferences as well as taken Chinese Opera to 16 countries in all continents, performing at international art festivals around the world.

 Copyright by 新加坡传统艺术中心